Clarifai/javascript-starter/README.md

 var CLIENT_SECRET = 'your secret here';
 ```

 You'll also notice a custom_train.js file which serves as a reference for Custom Training.
-Any custom models that you create (under these credentials) will appear in the dropdown menu on index.html, in the Custom dropdown menu.
+Any custom models that you create (under these credentials) will appear in the dropdown menu on index.html, next to the "Custom" label